Learn About Mental Health

 Mental Health Crises and Emergencies

 Symptoms of a mental illness can be better or worse at times.
 This happens when people are doing their best to manage their illness, too.
-Experiencing worsening symptoms for a short period of time is a normal part of the recovery process.
+Experiencing worsening symptoms for a brief period is a normal part of the recovery process.
 Sometimes we need outside help when symptoms become worse.
 Some people may also need urgent emergency help if they’re at risk of hurting themselves or others.
-Fortunately, we can take steps to help control mental health crises and emergencies
+Fortunately, we can take steps to help control mental health crises and emergencies.

 Depression